mattvenn/spiraliser/README.md

     inkscape save.svg --export-eps save.eps

 works on some files but on others, the exported eps is a rastered image of the vectors, so pstoedit can't use it.
-Seems to work better on svg files that inkscape hasn't authored.
+One thing that definitly will fail to export to vector eps is a square converted to path.
+A path drawn with the line tool works.

+If the SVG is 100mm square, then after converting to hpgl, will also be 100mm square.
+Not sure about if it will measure 100mm on the plotter yet.

 ## eps to hpgl